CrespiLab/PiTS3/README.md

 Adjust according to your folder structure:
 --global-option="-I/usr/include/openbabel3" and --global-option="-L/usr/lib/x86_64-linux-gnu/openbabel/3.1.1/"

+### Global environment
+Note that xTB and CREST depend on OMP_NUM_THREADS global variable, which controls the number of cores available to those utilities.
+Adjust it accordingly.

+By default, the tool will check the accessibility of crest, xtb, orca and pysis in your environment (in PATH).
+If you have multiple installations/versions of these utilities, make sure the right one is in your PATH or change ts_pipe/config.py accordingly (see instructions in the file).

 ### Programmes required
 These programmes need to be callable f***REMOVED*** the command-line (i.e. should be available in your PATH).
 If not: adjust config.py and add paths to programmes.